Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: Experiment Setup

 \subsection{Domain Effects: Relation Between Question Type and Difficulty}

 We analyze the domain-level calibration behavior of \textbf{LLaMA-3.1-70B-Instruct} across varying ground-truth set sizes.
-As illustrated in Figure~\ref{fig:llama70B-avg-GT-Class-4gt}, all configurations (\texttt{1a/2a/4a/6a}) exhibit a highly consistent trend: domains characterized by higher accuracy (lower intrinsic difficulty) also demonstrate higher confidence levels. {Crucially, due to the significant disparity in intrinsic difficulty across these specialized domains, we employ the macro-average as the primary metric.
-This approach prevents the aggregate performance from being disproportionately skewed by high-accuracy, low-difficulty domains, thereby ensuring a more representative evaluation of global calibration.}
+As illustrated in Figure~\ref{fig:llama70B-avg-GT-Class-4gt}, all configurations (\texttt{1a/2a/4a/6a}) exhibit a highly consistent trend: domains characterised by higher accuracy (lower intrinsic difficulty) also demonstrate higher confidence levels.

-The observed variation in accuracy and confidence is primarily driven by the structural differences in question construction across domains (see Appendix~\S~\ref{appendix:QA-generation}).
-Each domain imposes unique constraints on how questions are formulated and how answers are distributed, which directly modulates the cognitive load and retrieval complexity of the task.

-\paragraph{One-to-Few Domains (\Language, \River): Low Difficulty.} Domains such as \textit{Language} and \textit{River} follow a one-to-few mapping, where each subject is associated with only a handful of factual objects.
-Multi-answer questions are constructed by relaxing constraints of subjects scope.
-Since the options consist of short, distinct noun phrases within a tightly bounded semantic space, the model encounters minimal ambiguity.
-Consequently, these domains yield the highest accuracy and confidence.

-\paragraph{One-to-Many Domains (\Award, \Office, \Country): Moderate to High Difficulty.} In \textit{Award}, \textit{Office}, and \textit{Region}, each subject corresponds to a vast pool of factual objects.
-To ensure answer uniqueness, questions must be grounded in specific contextual attributes (e.g., years, tenure, or administrative roles).
-This necessitates additional reasoning steps, such as linking a specific temporal constraint to a unique recipient, thereby increasing the complexity of the \textit{answer space}.
-Among these, \textit{Region} represents the most challenging domain; many entities share similar geopolitical or geographic features, leading to high semantic overlap and an increased likelihood of model confusion.

-\paragraph{Rule-Based Numerical Questions (\Math): Moderate Difficulty.} The \textit{\Math} domain utilizes five numeric categories as subjects, with queries constructed by sampling values from broad numerical intervals.
-Unlike the factual retrieval required in other domains, these tasks demand the recognition of abstract numeric properties.
-The resulting performance is intermediate—outperforming the complex attribute-linking in \textit{Award} and \textit{Country}, but proving more difficult than the simple noun-phrase enumeration found in \textit{Language} and \textit{River}.
+\paragraph{Why Macro-Average as the Primary Metric.} The six domains span a wide difficulty spectrum---from near-ceiling accuracy in \textit{Language} and \textit{River} to substantially lower accuracy in \textit{Region} and \textit{Award}.
+If we were to report a \emph{micro-average} (i.e., pooling all instances regardless of domain), the aggregate metric would be dominated by the high-accuracy, low-difficulty domains, masking calibration deficiencies in harder domains where reliable confidence estimation matters most.
+To prevent this skew, we adopt the \textbf{macro-average}---computing each metric independently within every domain and then averaging across domains---as our primary reporting metric throughout the paper.
+This treats every domain as an equally weighted evaluation scenario and yields a more faithful picture of global calibration quality, especially for safety-critical applications where a model's worst-case domain performance is at least as important as its best-case performance.